(785) 864-3096

 The Ecosystems of Kansas Summer Institute

-This workshop invites up to ten high school biology teachers from across Kansas to attend a week-long learning experience interacting and conducting fieldwork with MAPS researchers.
-Teachers participate in both large and small group activities focused on exploring outdoor environments and learning about the current microbiomes research of aquatic, plant and soil systems in Kansas.
-In addition, participants will develop activities and lessons they can use in their classrooms.
-Interested teachers must apply to be considered.
-Funding for this program comes from the MAPS project.
+This immersive learning experience engages science teachers from across Kansas in activities focused on exploring outdoor environments and learning about microbiomes research of aquatic, plant and soil systems.
+Many participants also develop lessons they can use in their classrooms.
+Funding is provided by the MAPS project.

 Resources for High School Science Teachers: